refinedev/refine/documentation/blog/2023-03-03-ra-chakra-tutorial.md

 There are a variety of configurations that can be passed into a refine application.
 They are:

--   **DataProvider**: a data provider enables a refine application connect to an external API or service.
-A dataProvider sends HTTP requests and receives responses via predefined methods.
+-   **DataProvider**: Data provider enables a refine application to connect to an external API or service.
+A `dataProvider` sends HTTP requests and receives responses via predefined methods.

 Here is a sample on how to adding a dataProvider to the refine component.